Country Codes of the United States of America

 Most satellite phones operate on their country code – calls to these satellite phones follow their own call sequence.

 ‘1’ is used as a long distance trunk prefix (it also doubles as the country code) to call long distance.

-Most phone calls within the same metropolitain area (even across state lines) are within the local calling area.
+Most phone calls within the same metropolitan area (even across state lines) are within the local calling area.
 Calls to another metropolitan area are to a different local calling area.
-Local calling areas can overflow into neighbouring states and area codes.
+Local calling areas can overflow into neighboring states and area codes.